Ukrainian officials: Russian strikes kill at least 7 in Lviv

 The city has been reduced to rubble in the siege, but a few thousand fighters, by Russia's estimate, are holding on to the giant, 11-square-kilometer (4-square-mile) Azovstal steel mill.

-After the humiliating sinking of the flagship of Russia's Black Sea Fleet last week in what the Ukrainians boasted was a missile attack, the Kremlin had vowed to step up strikes on Ukraine's capital.

-Ukraine says it hit the Russian warship Moskva with two Neptune missiles; Russia said only that it sank while being towed after a fire.
-Russia said its crew evacuated, but their fates remained unclear.
-Footage posted by the Russian military on Sunday showed Russia’s naval commander inspecting rows of sailors, identified as being from the ship, in the Moskva’s home port of Sevastopol in Crimea.
-It was unclear how many sailors were in the group.

-Recent aerial attacks have also hit Kyiv and the eastern city of Kharkiv, where shelling on Monday killed at least three people and wounded three others, according to AP journalists on the scene.
+The eastern city of Kharkiv was hit by shelling on Monday that killed at least three people and wounded three others, according to AP journalists on the scene.
 One of the dead was a woman who appeared to be going out to collect water in the rain.
-She was found lying bloodied with a water canister and umbrella by her side.
+She was found lying with a water canister and umbrella by her side.

-At least five people were killed by Russian shelling in Kharkiv, Ukraine’s second-largest city, on Sunday, regional officials said.
+Putin repeated his insistence that the Western sanctions “blitz” against Russia had failed.

+The Russian leader said the West had not managed to “provoke panic in the markets, the collapse of the banking system and shortages in stores,” though he acknowledged a sharp increase in consumer prices in Russia, saying they rose by 17.5%.

 This story has been updated to correct the attribution on the first partial quote about fighting to the end to Ukraine’s prime minister, not president.
 It has also been updated to correct the wounded toll to 11 people, not 12.

-Associated Press journalists Nico Maounis and Philip Crowther in Lviv, and Adam Schreck in Kyiv, Ukraine, contributed to this report, as did other AP staff around the world.
+Associated Press journalists Nico Maounis and Philip Crowther in Lviv, Ukraine, and Adam Schreck in Vasylkiv, Ukraine, contributed to this report, as did other AP staff members around the world.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine